yuno-payments/yuno-sdk-web/README.md

     console.log('yunoPaymentResult', data)

     /**
-     * call if you set `keepLoader = true` and you want to hide the loader */ yuno.hideLoader()
+     * call if you want to hide the loader
+     */
+    yuno.hideLoader()
   },